 If an employer's business is closed because of, for example, flooding, is it obliged to pay its employees?

-Even where an employee's contract of employment contains an express contractual right for the employer to impose a period of lay-off without pay, or the employee consents to a period of lay-off without pay, he or she is, subject to certain exceptions, entitled to a statutory guarantee payment for any complete day of lay-off.
+Even where an employee's contract of employment contains an express contractual right for the employer to impose a period of lay-off without pay, or the employee consents to a period of lay-off without pay, they are, subject to certain exceptions, entitled to a statutory guarantee payment for any complete day of lay-off.
 Guarantee payments are limited to a maximum of five days' payment in any three-month period.
-If the employee is normally required to work fewer than five days a week, the entitlement cannot exceed the number of days that he or she is required to work per week under the contract.
+If the employee is normally required to work fewer than five days a week, the entitlement cannot exceed the number of days that they are required to work per week under the contract.
 The amount of guarantee payment per day is based on the employee's normal daily rate of pay, but subject to a statutory maximum.